Aircraft Mechanic

 How big of a divot to a plane's exterior would change its aerodynamics?
 If I took a hammer and just whacked the top of the wing a few times to dent it slightly, would that render the plane non-airworthy?

-Asked by wutang almost 12 years ago
+Asked by wutang about 12 years ago

 Strictly speaking; I don't know.
 If you look in the maintenance manual for any given aircraft, you will find limits for dents.
 Depth, width, etc. These would be dents that do not have any structural damage of any other kind associated with them.